-(6) Consists of our 401(k) plan contributions in the amount of \$12,250; tax protection and advisory costs in the amount of \$91,235; premiums for personal injury insurance; personal use of the company-provided automobile; family travel expenses; housing allowance of \$78,124; and cost of living adjustment in the amount of \$100,086.
-All amounts have been converted from Swiss francs to U.S. dollars at \$1.1072 per Swiss franc.
+(6) Consists of our 401(k) plan contributions in the amount of \$14,821; housing allowance of \$107,044; cost of living adjustment in the amount of \$62,222; tax preparation and consulting services; personal use of the company-provided automobile; relocation services; and spousal travel expenses.
+All amounts in Swiss francs have been converted to U.S. dollars at \$1.1313 per Swiss franc.